flatironhealth/fh-immuta-utils/doc/managing_configs.md

 hostname: my-database.foo.com
 port: 5439
 database: db-name
-# Prefix to prepend to name of data source created in Immuta
+# Prefix to add to data source names and query engine table names created in Immuta
 user_prefix:
 handler_type: PostgreSQL
 # List of schemas to enroll where for each schema,